 Langendorf Watch Company SA

 Karl Kottmann died in 1890, and the technical director, Lucien Tieche, took over the company and changed its name to Langendorf Watch Company SA.
 All major watch-producing companies from the Neuchâtel area were ordering parts and ebauches from the Langendorf Watch Company.
-The company’s workforce to around 1.000 by 1890.
+The company’s workforce increased to around 1000 by 1890.
 At this point, the Langendorf Watch Company was probably the largest watch manufacturer in the world.

 In 1902, Ernst Kottmann (1874–1944) became manager of the company which he led until 1942 when he had to resign due to ill health.
 Among other initiatives, Ernst made the change from steam-powered production to electricity.
 His brother Rudolf Kottmann managed the company until 1964.
 Hans Kottmann took over in 1964, but died the same year in an accident.
 The company was then led by Guido Kottmann and a committee of family members.
 Ultimately, due to challenging business conditions the company decided to join a conglomerate of watchmakers called “Schweizerischen Gesellschaft für Uhrenindustrie AG” (SGU) in 1964.
 Soon after, in 1965, the Langendorf Watch Company was bought by “Société Suisse pour l’Industrie Horlogère SA” (SSIH) which was itself the result of a 1930 merger between Omega and Tissot.

 The Langendorf Watch Company was attractive because of its modern manufacturing equipment and the Lanco brand.
-The acquisition, allowed SSIH to broaden its product range and use the modern machinery to produce quality products at a lower cost than before.
+The acquisition, allowed SSIH to broaden its product range and use modern machinery to produce quality products at a lower cost than before.
 In 1973, production ceased at the Langendorf factory after precisely 100 years of operation.
 The Lanco brand was relegated to the Aetos Watch Company, another sub-branch of SSIH.

 Related content